Valdegg/LabTwinChallenge/README.md

 *		 # 'path' is the folder which contains the papers and an initially empty text file whose name is the value of 'result_name'

-- Then running it should be as simple as writing "python labtwin_data_normalization.py" in the command line when in the current directory.
+- Then it can be run from the command line with "python labtwin_data_normalization.py".

 Explanations of the script :